SEI-SEA-1-25/diy-api/README.md

 | GET | /parents/:id/children | list all children of the parent with the given id |
 | POST | /parents/:id/children | create a new child that belongs to the parent with the given id |

 Get these routes working in your main server file first.
-Then, once they're working, move them into their own controller, and `app.use` that controller in your main server file.
+Then, once they're working, move them into their own controller, and mount that controller in your main server file.